Sturgeon hails ‘resounding victory’ for SNP in Scotland’s council elections - NewsBreak

 Referring to the battle between Labour and the Tories, the SNP leader claimed Mr Sarwar and Mr Ross had been “reduced to slugging it out for second place like two bald men fighting over a comb”.

-The Prime Minister simply can’t ignore the message that’s been sent from voters not just here in Scotland, but across the UK
+The Prime Minister simply can’t ignore the message that’s been sent from voters not just here in Scotland, but across the UKDouglas Ross

 Mr Ross accepted the results had been “very disappointing” for the Conservatives, adding that Boris Johnson “can’t ignore the message” from voters sent in the election.